 It all started with my need for a unique eye operation in San Francisco in 1968.
 As we walked these lively streets, we witnessed our nation’s struggle to discover love through the hippie movement.
-Every day we nurtured our hungry souls at the beloved Blum’s.
+We, however, nurtured our hungry souls at the beloved Blum’s everyday.

 This confectionery, bakery, and restaurant began charming San Francisco in the 1950’s; it closed in the 70’s.
 There we devotedly indulged in its famous Coffee Toffee Pie; my strong mother bravely asked for the recipe, which they gave her.
 (They must have given it to many others as well, for numerous recipes of this are now available on-line.)

 Over the decades through my family’s development of it, this receipt has emerged in ways that are outstanding, making its preparation simply foolproof.
 Among many improvements, we freeze this pie for long-term use, preferring it only partially thawed, which gives it an ice cream-like texture.
 Numerous tips make this dessert a pure joy, to be made with ease.